 To provide students with a firsthand perspective as they explore issues such as poverty, cultural expressions of Christianity and missions, and as they seek to reconcile the realities of East Africa with their Christian faith.

 The Uganda Studies Program (USP) provides students with both immersion in a local community and broad exposure to a variety of people and places in Uganda and Rwanda.
-Students can choose between a General Studies Emphasis, a Social Work Emphasis, or a Global Health Emphasis.
-All GSE, and GHE students and junior SWE students have the option to share their lives with university students, living primarily on campus at Uganda Christian University (UCU) or with a local host family.
+Students can choose between an Interdisciplinary Studies Emphasis, a Social Work Emphasis, or a Global Health Emphasis.
+All ISE, and GHE students and junior SWE students have the option to share their lives with university students, living primarily on campus at Uganda Christian University (UCU) or with a local host family.
 Senior SWE students are required to live on-campus.
 Most of the courses offered are taught by UCU professors and include both UCU and USP students.

 USP is interdisciplinary and encourages students from a variety of majors to apply.
 To gain eligibility you must: